Richard Drauz: Rise to Power

-In 1932 Wilhelm Murr, the new Party Gauleiter of Württemberg, called upon Drauz to be the Nazi Party District Leader in Heilbronn, a city with a loyal SPD/DDP social-democratic electorate and therefore a problem for the Party.
-Drauz returned to his home city to impose "National Socialist virtue", by force, if necessary.
-He was made Director of the Nazi daily party newspaper, the Heilbronner Tagblatt, a position he would use to spread propaganda, harass enemies and make calls to action.
-After the Nazi Seizure of Power on 30 January 1933, Drauz pushed all other Heilbronner newspapers out of business through raids, property seizures and advertiser intimidation.
+In 1932, Wilhelm Murr, the new Party Gauleiter of Württemberg, appointed Drauz as the Nazi Party District Leader in Heilbronn.
+The city, with its loyal SPD/DDP social-democratic electorate, was a problem for the Party.
+Drauz returned to his home city to impose "National Socialist virtue," by force if necessary.
+He was made director of the Nazi daily party newspaper, the Heilbronner Tagblatt, a position he used to spread propaganda, harass enemies, and make calls to action.
+After the Nazi Seizure of Power on 30 January 1933, Drauz pushed all other Heilbronn newspapers out of business through raids, property seizures, and advertiser intimidation.
 In July 1933, a large group of Sturmabteilung (SA) storm troopers attacked the former Lord Mayor Emil Beutinger, who had been critical of the Nazis.
-Beutinger's home was damaged but he was able to escape unharmed.
+Beutinger's home was damaged, but he escaped unharmed.
 Police proceedings against 40 suspects were suppressed by Drauz.

-He was rewarded for such brutal actions, first appointed Political Commissar for the greater Heilbronn Landkreis and then made an honorary SA-Sturmbannführer.
-From August 1933 he gained membership on the Heilbronn City Council, and as such, also appointed deputy to Oberbürgermeister (Lord Mayor) Heinrich Gültig on 12 October.
-This was merely a formality as Drauz already had authority over Gültig in the party hierarchy.
-In the national elections of November 1933, Drauz also won a seat in the Reichstag for Württemberg District 18, although by this time the Reichstag was neither democratically elected nor politically influential.
+He was rewarded for his actions, first appointed Political Commissar for the greater Heilbronn Landkreis and then made an honorary SA-Sturmbannführer.
+From August 1933, he gained membership on the Heilbronn City Council, and as such, was also appointed deputy to Oberbürgermeister (Lord Mayor) Heinrich Gültig on 12 October.
+This was a formality, as Drauz already had authority over Gültig in the party hierarchy.
+In the national elections of November 1933, Drauz also won a seat in the Reichstag for electoral constituency 31, Württemberg, and he retained this seat until the fall of the Nazi regime in May 1945.

-By 1938 Drauz had gained significant positions on the Boards of many companies, associations and unions in Heilbronn, such as: Heilbronn Maschinenbau-Gesellschaft, Glashütte Heilbronn AG, the Portland Cement Plant in Lauffen am Neckar and even the VfR Heilbronn football club.
-He answered the rejection of his request for a supervisory board position at the food manufacturer Knorr (brand) with hate mail and abusive articles in the Tagblatt.
-As the result of district reforms on 1 October 1938, Heilbronn became seat of the newly created Heilbronn County and the previously independent towns of Böckingen, Sontheim and Neckargartach were annexed.
+By 1938, Drauz had gained significant positions on the boards of many companies, associations, and unions in Heilbronn, such as Heilbronn Maschinenbau-Gesellschaft, Glashütte Heilbronn AG, the Portland Cement Plant in Lauffen am Neckar, and even the VfR Heilbronn football club.
+He responded to the rejection of his request for a supervisory board position at the food manufacturer Knorr (brand) with hate mail and abusive articles in the Tagblatt.
+As the result of district reforms on 1 October 1938, Heilbronn became the seat of the newly created Heilbronn County and the previously independent towns of Böckingen, Sontheim, and Neckargartach were annexed.

 Drauz was unpopular with many people, even within the Nazis' own ranks.
 There were several proceedings against him before the Party's Internal District Court.
-Two complainants accused him in 1934 of "purely arbitrary policies of violence" and that he was leading "an immoral lifestyle that defies description and will harm the overall movement".
-They pointed at notorious street drinking sessions and numerous adulterous love affairs.
+In 1934, two complainants accused him of "purely arbitrary policies of violence" and of leading "an immoral lifestyle that defies description and will harm the overall movement," pointing to notorious street drinking sessions and numerous adulterous love affairs.
 All proceedings ended with acquittal, probably due to the patronage of Gauleiter Wilhelm Murr.
-Drauz responded by insulting his internal party opponents, initiating smear campaigns and dismissing them from any party functions he could.
-If his reputation was tarnished, his career remained unharmed: In 1943 he was appointed Oberbereichsleiter and he acquired additional district management roles in Vaihingen an der Enz and Ludwigsburg.
+Drauz responded by insulting his internal party opponents, initiating smear campaigns, and dismissing them from any party functions he could.
+While his reputation may have been tarnished, his career remained unharmed: In 1943, he was appointed Oberbereichsleiter, and he acquired additional district management roles in Vaihingen an der Enz and Ludwigsburg.